 But as we all know, accidents can happen anywhere.
 And for that, garage liability insurance, together with garagekeepers insurance, are needed to help protect your customers’ property — and especially your business.

 Fortunately, our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a hand-picked selection of top insurance policies to cover both your business and your employees.

 But first, let’s talk more about why you need the protection in the first place and what kind of coverages you should consider.

 The Difference Between Garagekeepers and Garage Liability Insurance

-A basic garage liability insurance policy is designed to cover bodily injury or property damage caused by an accident arising out of garage business operations.
+A basic garage liability insurance policy is designed to cover bodily injury or property damage caused by an accident during garage business operations.
 Garage liability coverage is typically purchased by automobile dealerships and repair shops, among other businesses.
-This insurance provides coverage for:

-If a customer slips and falls at your shop, this coverage will help pay for any legal defense if they decide to sue and help pay for any medical bills the customer had due to the injury.
+If a customer slips and falls on an oil spill at your shop, this coverage will help pay for any legal defense if they decide to sue and help pay for any medical bills the customer had due to the injury.

 A garagekeepers insurance policy protects you if a customer’s vehicle is

 This coverage is not included in a standard garage liability policy.
 It protects customers' vehicles from damages while in your possession or control as a result of:

 - Other accidental damage to the vehicle (like a collision)